 - Kordofan giraffe (Giraffa camelopardalis antiquorum) is a giraffe subspecies.

-- It is found in southern Chad, northern Cameron, Central African Republic, and possibly in some regions of Sudan.
+- It is found in southern Chad, northern Cameron, the Central African Republic, and possibly in some regions of Sudan.

 - The individuals of this subspecies have a relatively smaller size as compared to other subspecies.